databendlabs/databend/website/datafuse/docs/rfcs/query/0003-data-shuffle.md

 ### ScatterOptimizer and StagePlan

-In Datafuse, we use ScatterOptimizer to decide the distributed computing of query.
+In Databend, we use ScatterOptimizer to decide the distributed computing of query.
 In other words, distributed query is an optimization of standalone query.

 In ScatterOptimizer, we traverse all the plans of the query and rewrite the plan of interest(rewrite as StagePlan { kind:StageKind, input:Self }), where input is the rewritten plan, and kind is an enumeration(Normal: data is shuffled again, Expansive: data spreads from one node to multiple nodes, Convergent: data aggregation from multiple nodes to one node)